 Suzanne Duffy earned a master’s degree in flute performance from Indiana University and a Bachelor of Music from Northwestern University.
-In addition to post-graduate studies at SUNY-Stony Brook, she was a four-season member of the New World Symphony, an orchestral fellowship training program led by Michael Tilson Thomas.
-Her principal teachers have included Carol Wincenc, Peter Lloyd, Walfrid Kujala, Samuel Baron and Mary Louise Poo.
-Duffy has participated in master classes with the William Bennett and the late Geoffrey Gilbert.
-She is principal flute for Symphony of the Vines and Opera San Luis Obispo, and second flute/piccolo for Opera Santa Barbara.
-She has performed with Palm Beach Opera, Opera San Luis Obispo, Santa Barbara Chamber Orchestra, Santa Barbara Symphony, Florida West Coast Symphony, Florida Philharmonic and the Indianapolis Symphony.
+In addition to post-graduate studies at SUNY-Stony Brook, she was a four-year member of the New World Symphony, an orchestral fellowship training program founded and led by artistic director/principal conductor Michael Tilson Thomas.
+Duffy’s principal teachers have included Carol Wincenc, Peter Lloyd, Walfrid Kujala, Samuel Baron, Mary Louise Poor, and she has participated in master classes with William Bennett, James Galway and the late Geoffrey Gilbert.

-In addition to her private studio teaching, Duffy has held flute instructor positions at Indiana and Indiana State Universities.
-She also has a diverse arts administration résumé with symphonies, ballet companies, and chamber music organizations, including former production manager for Camerata Pacifica in Santa Barbara, Calif., and Scholarship Chair for the Santa Barbara Music Club.
+A member of the Cal Poly Music Department since fall 2013, Duffy has held flute instructor positions at Indiana and Indiana State Universities.
+In addition to her successful private studio teaching in the greater San Luis Obispo and Santa Barbara communities, she also has a diverse arts administration resumé with symphonies, ballet companies, and chamber music organizations, including having served as production manager for Camerata Pacifica of Santa Barbara, scholarship chair for the Santa Barbara Music Club, and artistic operations coordinator for the Santa Barbara Chamber Orchestra.